St Ann's Tennis

 The LTA Welfare Officer for St Ann’s Tennis is Conrad Brunner.
 The Welfare Officer is responsible for promoting safeguarding within their venue and working with others to ensure a safe and inclusive environment is achieved.
 Contact admin [@] stannstennis.co.uk

 Jimmy Smith is responsible for all coaching and tennis activities at St Ann’s Tennis.
-Formerly a British Junior Top 10 player, Jimmy is a level 3 qualified LTA coach and R4 LTA Referee with 15 years experience.
+Formerly a British Junior Top 10 player, he is a level 3 qualified LTA coach and R4 LTA Referee with 15 years experience.
 Jimmy is the 2022 Tennis Sussex Development Coach Of The Year, in recognition of his excellent work in promoting juniors and disability tennis activity in Brighton & Hove.